aws-samples/consuming-flattening-and-joining-multiple-json-data-sources-with-aws-glue-streaming/README.md

 Upload the [script](src/streaming_join_job.py) to your new s3 bucket s3://*YOUR-BUCKET-NAME*/code/.

 ### Start the Glue streaming job.
-On the AWS Glue console, choose ETL Jobs in the navigation pane.
-You will see the "awsglue-streaming-join-nested-json" job in the "Your Jobs" section of the console.
+1. On the AWS Glue console, choose ETL Jobs in the navigation pane.
+2. In the "Your Jobs" section and choose the "awsglue-streaming-join-nested-json".
+3. In the top right corner, choose the "Run" button.

 ### Configure the Python virtual environment